• Skip to Main Navigation

 Atlanta, Georgia

-Curtis Romig leads the litigation team in Bryan Cave Leighton Paisner LLP’s historic Atlanta office, where his practice focuses on resolving construction, real estate, and energy disputes for clients through negotiation, mediation, arbitration, and litigation in federal and state courts.
-Romig has been a Master in the Bleckley Inn of Court for over a decade, and serves on the Advisory Committee of the Pro Bono Partnership of Atlanta, which provides legal services to over 900 Georgia nonprofits.
+Curtis Romig (C’94) leads the litigation team in Bryan Cave Leighton Paisner LLP’s historic Atlanta office, where his practice focuses on resolving construction, real estate, and energy disputes for clients through negotiation, mediation, arbitration, and litigation in federal and state courts.
+Romig has been a master in the Bleckley Inn of Court for over a decade, and serves on the Advisory Committee of the Pro Bono Partnership of Atlanta, which provides legal services to over 900 Georgia nonprofits.
 He is a member of the Class of 1994 and an active Georgetown alumni volunteer since 2005.
-He has served as President of the Atlanta Club for five years, been a member of the GUAA Board of Governors for nine years (including service as the GUAA Parliamentarian and the Alumni Club Committee Chair), and has been a member of the Hoya Gateway Executive Committee for nine years, (seven of which he served as Hoya Gateway Chair).
+He has served as president of the Atlanta Club for five years, been a member of the GUAA Board of Governors for nine years (including service as the GUAA parliamentarian and the Alumni Club Committee chair), and has been a member of the Hoya Gateway Executive Committee for nine years, (seven of which he served as Hoya Gateway chair).

 Alexandria, Virginia